 Attend an Information Session

-Attend an on campus Information Session on Thursday, January 10, 2019 from 5:30 p.m. - 6:30 p.m.
-(Eastern).
-During this session, you will learn how our program is structured, what types of projects you’ll work on in our program, and how to apply.
+Register for an off-campus information session to learn more about our program.
+The session will be held on Thursday, April 18, 2019 from 4:30 to 5:30 pm (Eastern) at Lifestream Services in Yorktown, Indiana.
+You will learn how our program is structured, what types of projects you’ll work on in our program, and how to apply.
+Contact Greta Slater for more information.

 Find work as a clinical social worker, nonprofit administrator, program evaluator, or a variety of other service positions that help your community in an ever-changing contemporary society.
 Our Master of Social Work (MSW) program, with its advanced generalist focus, will prepare you to solve complex problems and provide leadership in diverse practice settings.